2015 Chevrolet Silverado 2500HD

 OnStar turn-by-turn navigation is included, though there is a monthly service charge.
 We've had good experiences with the OnStar operators and recommend it.
 If you get in a wreck that sets the airbag off, the OnStar operator will come on over the speaker system and ask you whether you're okay.
 If you don't respond, the operator will direct emergency responders to your exact location, handy when no one notices you just plummeted down a ravine.
 OnStar can direct police to your car if it's stolen, unlock the doors if you lock yourself out.
 OnStar Hands-Free Calling is available, along with traffic reports, weather updates, stock updates.

 The Duramax diesel is a 6.6-liter V8 with 397 hp and 765 lb-ft of torque coupled to an Allison 6-speed automatic transmission.
-The Duramax and Allison add about $8400 to the bottom line, but the diesel engine more than doubles the torque of the gas engine, the payoff being superior towing ability, better at-altitude performance and better fuel economy: We managed 10 mpg in a dually crew cab pulling an 8000-pound trailer through the interstates of Appalachia, 14.5 with a single-rear truck and much smaller, more aerodynamic box trailer.
+The Duramax and Allison add about $8400 to the bottom line, but the diesel engine more than doubles the torque of the gas engine, the payoff being superior towing ability, better at-altitude performance and better fuel economy: We managed 10 mpg in a dually crew cab pulling an 8000-pound trailer through the interstates of Appalachia, 14.5 mpg with a single-rear truck pulling a much smaller, more aerodynamic box trailer.
 Over the same stretch, a single-rear-wheel Crew Cab, gas engine, without a trailer averaged 12.2 mpg with the same personnel count on board.
-Note the diesel does use a DEF (diesel exhaust fluid) additive that must be replenished (usually at service intervals, and available at many service stations and most truck stops); Ford's Power Stroke uses a similar system while the Ram Cummins does not.
+Note the diesel does use a DEF (diesel exhaust fluid) additive that must be replenished (usually at service intervals, and available at many service stations and most truck stops); Ford's Power Stroke and Ram's Cummins uses a similar system.
 The Duramax is B20-biodiesel approved.

 Brakes are all new with bigger vented discs and better pedal feel and reaction than prior years.
-If you tend to drive quickly note that empty HD pickups don't generally stop any better than those carrying some load on the rear wheels.
+If you tend to drive quickly note that empty HD pickups don't generally stop any better, often worse, than those carrying some load on the rear wheels.

 Single-rear-wheel models have StabiliTrak electronic stability control.
 The system includes hill-start assist, which means the truck won't roll backward on an incline if you take your foot off the brake to put it on the gas.
-Generations of automatic-owners who left-foot brake may not difference.
+Generations of automatic-owners who left-foot brake may never notice the feature.

 An integrated trailer brake controller is available to slow your trailer much more comfortably and more controlled than most aftermarket controllers can.
 Be sure to get it.
 The diesel has a built-in exhaust brake function (matching Ford and Ram now) and the transmission has grade control logic that will, with cruise control or a tap of the brake pedal, work automatically to maintain or slow your speed.
 If you push the right buttons the truck will more or less take care of everything else.

-The 2012 Chevrolet Silverado HD wins bragging rights in diesel pickup power and load/towing capacities.
+The 2013 Chevrolet Silverado HD wins bragging rights in diesel pickup horsepower wars, trails in torque.
 It can be mop-out simple or heated leather deluxe, tow across the country or just cart hay across the farm, and run on gasoline, diesel or B20 biodiesel.
-If you do not plan on working it, it is overkill.
+If you do not plan on working it, a Silverado HD is overkill.
 If you do, it's a good tool for the job.